Updated March 21, 2022

 What is IPDR?

-Internet Protocol Detail Record (IPDR) is a technology used to collect and record data traffic statistics that are produced on a network.
-IPDR is of particular interest to the cable industry because it is integrated with the CableLabs DOCSIS protocol.
-As a result, a CMTS is instructed to collect information about IP-based service usage on a per subscriber basis.
-IPDR data therefore contains information about every flow inside a CMTS and provides consumption usage information about every subscriber device on your network.
+Internet Protocol Detail Record (IPDR) is used to collect and record data traffic statistics produced on a network.
+IPDR is widely deployed in the cable industry with a device footprint of over 54 million users and is integrated with the CableLabs DOCSIS protocol.
+As a result, a CMTS is instructed to collect information about IP-based service usage per subscriber.
+So IPDR data contains information about every flow inside a CMTS and consumption usage information about every subscriber device (for example, a cable modem) on your network.

 What is IPDR used for?